 One mile southwest of Ross Bridge, along the Great Miami River and adjacent to the Historic Dunlap Station Cemetery.

-Property is flat, has one mile of river frontage, and is home to an abundance of wildlife species (Click here to obtain/view a copy of the Bird Inventory of the park).
+Property is flat, has one mile of river frontage, and is home to an abundance of wildlife species.
 The river frontage provides for both water recreational opportunities and serves as an easily accessible ramp for the Fire & EMS Department on water rescue emergencies.
 The flat topography allows for both active sport fields and passive recreational activities coexisting with the greenspace environment of the Great Miami River.
 The land is reported to be the site of Fort Coleraine, the scene of a fierce Indian attack on Colerain settlers in the 1790’s.

-Heritage Park offers 4 NCAA regulation sized baseball fields (grass infields on two), Disc Golf course, a picnic shelter available for a $80 rental fee to Township residents/$100 fee for non-residents, a playground, canoe access ramp onto the Great Miami River, walking trails, ecolab, and a rain garden.
+Heritage Park offers 3 NCAA regulation sized baseball fields (grass infields on two), a dog park, disc golf course, a picnic shelter available for a rental fee, a playground, canoe access ramp onto the Great Miami River, walking trails, ecolab, and a rain garden.

 Groesbeck Park – 16.8 Acres8296 Clara Avenue

-This property is located next to the Groesbeck Branch of the Hamilton County Library and St. Ann’s Church on Galbraith.
+This property is located next to the Groesbeck Branch of the Hamilton County Library and St. Ann’s Church on Galbraith Road.

 The park has four baseball fields, a grade-school sized football field with press box and concession stand/restrooms, and a new playground with poured rubber surfacing.
-A picnic shelter was added in the summer 2011 and is available to rent under our shelter reservation program.
+A picnic shelter was added in the summer 2011 and is available on a first come, first served basis.

-Newly developed park donated by Bob Wert and family in October 2009.
-Kleingers and Associates developed a Master Plan for Wert Family Park to be used as a primarily passive/natural park in the winter of 2011.
-Site preparation for the first phase of development began in June 2011.
-Thanks to a grant from KaBoom! and the Dr Pepper Snapple Group, we were able to build a new playground at the park in one day in September 2011.
-Additional features of the park include a natural walking trail with tree identification signs, community garden boxes that are available to rent, a house and a garage.Parks & Services Office New location in the Colerain Township Government Complex, 4200 Springdale Road.
+Beautiful mostly wooded park donated by Bob Wert and family in October 2009 and developed in 2011.
+Thanks to a grant from KaBoom! and the Dr Pepper Snapple Group, a playground was added to the Park for the community to enjoy.
+Additional features of the park include a natural walking trail with tree identification signs, and community garden boxes that are available to rent.Parks & Services Office 4160 Springdale Road.

 Visit the office for Park information, baseball field rental, amphitheater rental and information on historical cemeteries in the Township.
-Shelter rentals for the 10 reservable shelters are handled at this location (click here for more information on shelter rental).
-Artifacts recovered from Heritage Park, including arrowheads that date back several hundred years, are no longer on display.
+Shelter rentals for the 8 reservable shelters are handled at this location (click here for more information on shelter rental).